https://goddessfishpromotions.blogspot.com/2020/06/nbtm-tides-end-by-meredith-egan.html

 a Rafflecopter giveaway

-7 thoughts on “Author Interview: Meredith Egan & Tide’s End”
+7 Replies to “Author Interview: Meredith Egan & Tide’s End”

 1. It’s a pleasure to have you here Meredith!
 Congratulations on this intriguing story!